jesalmandalia/computer-vision-rock-paper-scissors/README.md

 In this implementation of the game, I introduce an interactive twist where the user can play against the computer by making hand gestures in front of their camera.

+This game could be improved by training over a more diverse set of images.
+To improve user experience a countdown could be added to the webcam display or sounds could be added after each round indicating if they won or lost.

 - [Creating the Computer Vision System](#creating-the-computer-vision-system)